 #11 - Judas Priest Preaches Copyright Law

 In "Steal this Episode," Homer learns how to illegally download newly-released movies from the internet, and soon he's being pursued by the FBI for violating copyright laws.
-When the Simpsons seek asylum in the local Swedish embassy, the agent in charge of Homer's case says "there's only one sure-fire way to get fugitives out of a foreign building ... blasting Death Metal!"
+The Simpsons seek asylum in the local Swedish embassy, prompting the determined federal agents to declare, "there's only one sure-fire way to get fugitives out of a foreign building ... blasting Death Metal!"
 A flatbed truck then drives up with heavy metal legends Judas Priest on the back, who perform a parody of their classic track "Breaking the Law" with the lyrics changed to "Respecting the law, copyright law!"
 Homer's Swedish host begins throwing the horns and banging his head, explaining to the Simpsons, "Swedes love death metal!
 It reminds us of death!"